erikvanmechelen/loom/README.md

 ## Welcome to Erik van Mechelen's Loom Product Review

+Loom describes itself this way: A new kind of work communication tool that helps you get your message across through instantly shareable video.

+A new kind of work communication tool that helps you get your message across through instantly shareable video.

+Here's its mission:

+We're on a mission to
+enhance work communication
+and bring back its humanity

+bring human back in..

 Loom has great potential and its team is proven.

 Having read almost everything that is public about Loom on the net, I like: